Industrial infrastructure

 • State visible through health API

-Resilient Connections
+Resilient connections

 Exponential backoff with jitter maintains gRPC channels through transient network faults.
 Connections re-establish automatically without operator intervention or message loss.